-Customer backgrounds: Customers who refuse to reveal personal information throughout the due diligence process frequently seek to circumvent AML regulations.
-Firms should also be on the view for consumers who often deal with high-risk jurisdictions, have legal actions pending against them, or have been denied by another financial institution.
+Customer backgrounds: Customers who refuse to reveal personal information frequently seek to circumvent AML regulations throughout the due diligence process.
+Firms should also be on the view of consumers who often deal with high-risk jurisdictions, have legal actions pending against them, or have been denied by another financial institution.

 Depositing: Broker-dealers should scrutinize customers who deposit securities and later sell or transfer them to unrelated accounts.
 Customers involved in money laundering may also get significant quantities of securities that do not correspond to their assets.